anynines/a9s-kubernetes-training/website/docs/kubernetes2/module-advanced-pods/21-container-probes.md

 If, during a Pod startup, a time consuming, mandatory procedure accidentally causes the Liveness Probe to fail, a Startup Probe can be used.
 Only after the Startup Probe has been successfully passed, Liveness Probes will take over and subsequently be executed on a recurring basis.

-* Use startup probes to know when a container application has started
+Use startup probes to know when a container application has started.

-* If a startup probe is configured, it disables liveness and readiness checks until the startup probe succeeds
-    * This ensures that liveness and readiness probes don't prevent  application startup, e.g. in case the application's startup time is relatively long.
-A long startup procedure may otherwise cause the Kubelet to kill the Pod bevore the application could have been started.
+If a startup probe is configured, it disables liveness and readiness checks until the startup probe succeeds.
+This ensures that liveness and readiness probes don't prevent  application startup, e.g. in case the application's startup time is relatively long.
+A long startup procedure may otherwise cause the Kubelet to kill the Pod before the application has been started.

-* After the startup probe has been passed once, the liveness probe takes over.
+After the startup probe has been passed once, the liveness probe takes over.
 The liveness probe then ensures a faster response to failures, compared to leaving out the startup probe while setting a higher liveness threshold.

 In many cases, the code is identical for both the Startup and Liveness Probe but with different threshold values in seconds.

+## Container Probe Summary

+Often a single probe command is used for Startup, Liveness and Readiness Probes but with different thresholds.
+The Startup Probe's threshold value is likely to be higher than the Liveness Probe's value which is probably higher than the Readiness Probe's threshold.
+A lower readiness threshold removes a Pod from the Service's load balancing will providing it a tolerance to recover before the Liveness Probe will restart the Pod which will cause a certain delay on its own.

+The Startup Probe allows a container startup slowly tightening the monitoring interval with the Liveness Probe once the startup has completed.
+While Startup and Liveness Probes trigger a Pod restart, the Readiness Probe ensures that requests to a Service aren't routed to non-ready Pods.

 Note that restarting a Pod upon a failed probe requires that the Pod's `restartPolicy` is set to `Always` or `OnFailure`.
 See also section [Restart Policy](/advanced-kubernetes/pod-restart-policy)